Gaëtan Dussausaye: Political beliefs

 Gaëtan Dussausaye is seen as an important figure in the de-demonisation of the National Rally.
 While he does not label himself as Gaullist, he is an admirer of Charles de Gaulle.
 He describes himself as a "patriot and souverainist".
-Although he is sometimes presented as being close with Florian Phillippot, Le Figaro places him within the party alongside "the non-aligned, because of their long-term commitment to the Front, their personal closeness with the FN's President, and the cautious neutrality they have observed in the recent conflicts."
+Although he is sometimes presented as being close with Florian Philippot, Le Figaro places him within the party alongside "the non-aligned, because of their long-term commitment to the Front, their personal closeness with the FN's President, and the cautious neutrality they have observed in the recent conflicts."

 In an interview soon after he became President of the FNJ, he was asked about the Great Replacement theory.
 In response he stated that he "does not see a replacement of people", but "above all a replacement of culture, at the base of Renaud Camus' theory there is a racialist foundation that we do not consider."
 This statement attracted many hostile responses from within the party.

 Between 2014 and 2015, Dussausaye said that he was inspired by Aristotle, Rousseau, Spinoza, Boris Vian, Orwell and Marx – in regards to the latter he said: "not out of adhesion, but to have an argument against the left."

 After the 2017 presidential election, he denied "without question" that the FN was in favour of leaving the eurozone.